Refuse to Primary Landfill

 How Performance is Measured

-Recology reports to SF Environment monthly on tons of refuse sent to the primary landfill.The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.
+Recology reports to SF Environment monthly on tons of refuse sent to the primary landfill.The number displayed on the scorecard page represents a fiscal year average of the raw daily values, and therefore may differ slightly than average of the monthly averages in the chart above.

 Learn more about SF Environment's Zero Waste Initiative.